hardin47/website/Math154/Notes/07-ethics.md

 Science and statistical practice are often conducted in teams made up of professionals with different professional standards.
 The statistician must know how to work ethically in this environment.

 #### Responsibilities to Other Statisticians or Statistics Practitioners {-}
 The practice of statistics requires consideration of the entire range of possible explanations for observed phenomena, and distinct observers drawing on their own unique sets of experiences can arrive at different and potentially diverging judgments about the plausibility of different explanations.
-Even in adversarial settings, discourse tends to be most successful when statisticians treat one another with mutual respect and focus on scientific principles, methodology and the sub- stance of data interpretations.
+Even in adversarial settings, discourse tends to be most successful when statisticians treat one another with mutual respect and focus on scientific principles, methodology and the substance of data interpretations.

 #### Responsibilities Regarding Allegations of Misconduct {-}
 The ethical statistician understands the difference between questionable scientific practices and practices that constitute misconduct, avoids both, but knows how each should be handled.